-MCES allocates municipal wastewater charges (MWC) to communities uniformly, based on flow.
+Metropolitan Council Environmental Services allocates municipal wastewater charges to communities uniformly, based on flow.
 After we develop our annual operating budget, we allocate to each of our 110 customer communities a portion of the total regional municipal wastewater charge based on the volume of wastewater that we collect and treat from each community.
-For example, if a community contributed 5% of the total regional wastewater flow in 2017, it will pay 5% of the total regional MWC in 2019.
+For example, if a community contributed 5% of the total regional wastewater flow in 2020, it will pay 5% of the total regional municipal wastewater charge in 2022.

-Service Availability Charges (SAC) are uniform within the urban service area of the region and based on maximum potential capacity demand.
-The Council has adopted special SAC policies for Rural Growth Centers with a Council-owned treatment plant and/or interceptor facilities.
+Service availability charges (SAC) are uniform within the urban service area of the region and based on maximum potential capacity demand.
+The Met Council has adopted special SAC policies for jurisdictions designated as Rural Growth Centers with a Met Council-owned treatment plant and/or interceptor facilities.

 Some aspects of wastewater utility rate systems are prescribed by Environmental Protection Agency regulations (40 CFR 35.2140).

-Minnesota Municipalities are required to design charges "as nearly as possible proportionate to the cost of providing the service" (M.S.
+Minnesota municipalities are required to design charges "as nearly as possible proportionate to the cost of providing the service" (M.S.
 444.075(3b)).
-The Council supports this by designing its own fees based on cost of service.
+The Met Council supports this by designing its own fees based on cost of service.

 Cost-of-service pricing provides the most rational pricing signals to users, thereby improving the economy of the region.
 For example, an industrial site that is considering whether to add pretreatment equipment at their site has an incentive to make the best decision for the region if their wastewater charges reflect the actual cost of the service.